Isabel Hilton: Career

-In 1994 she left The Independent to work on a book, whilst also taking up a new role as presenter of The World Tonight (1995–98) on BBC Radio 4, and from 1999 as presenter of Nightwaves on BBC Radio 3.
-She contributed a regular column to The Guardian 1997–2003) and from 2000 to 2003 was also a staff writer on the New Yorker magazine, reporting from Latin America, South Asia and Europe.
+In 1994, she left The Independent to work on a book, while also taking up a new role as presenter of The World Tonight (1995–98) on BBC Radio 4, and from 1999 as presenter of Nightwaves on BBC Radio 3.
+She contributed a regular column to The Guardian (1997–2003) and from 2000 to 2003 was a staff writer on The New Yorker magazine, reporting from Latin America, South Asia and Europe.
 From March 2005 to July 2007, she was editor and then editor-in-chief of openDemocracy.net.
-In 2006 Hilton founded Chinadialogue, a fully bilingual not-for-profit newsroom dedicated to covering climate change with a particular focus on China.
+In 2006, Hilton founded ChinaDialogue, a fully bilingual not-for-profit newsroom dedicated to covering climate change with a particular focus on China.
 This was followed in 2010 by the Third Pole and later by www.dialogochino.net and www.chinadialogueocean.net.
 Hilton served as editor and CEO of the organisation, publishing reports from China, Latin America, east, south and Southeast Asia and the United States in a total of eleven languages.
-In 2021 she stepped back from her role as CEO to become Senior Adviser to the organisation, finally stepping down from that role in 2023.
+In 2021, she stepped back from her role as CEO to become Senior Adviser to the organisation, finally stepping down from that role in 2023.

-In January 2023 Hilton became a contributing editor at Prospect Magazine.
+In January 2023, Hilton became a contributing editor at Prospect Magazine.

-Hilton's written work has also appeared in The New York Times, the Los Angeles Times, the New Statesman, The Economist, Granta, the Mail on Sunday, the Observer, the Financial Times, El Pais, Le Monde, La Stampa, Lettres Internationale, International Affairs, The World Today, The New European, Index on Censorship, Vogue (British and American), The Daily Telegraph, The Sunday Telegraph, the Times Literary Supplement, Foreign Policy The Literary Review, the London Review of Books, China File, Foreign Policy and many others.
+Her written work has also appeared in The New York Times, the Los Angeles Times, the New Statesman, The Economist, Granta, The Mail on Sunday, The Observer, Financial Times, El Pais, Le Monde, La Stampa, Lettres Internationale, International Affairs, The World Today, The New European, Index on Censorship, Vogue (British and American), The Daily Telegraph, The Sunday Telegraph, The Times Literary Supplement, Foreign Policy, The Literary Review, London Review of Books, ChinaFile and many other publications.